-Aura vs LifeLock (2026): We Tested Both — Here's the Honest Verdict
+Aura vs LifeLock 2026: I Tested Both – Here's What You Need to Know

 Both Aura and LifeLock are among the best identity theft protection services on the market — so if you are comparing the two, you are already making a smart decision.
 But this is not a close call.
 Aura wins on pricing transparency, alert speed, dark web monitoring depth, data broker removal coverage, insurance clarity, and customer support.
 The difference comes down to one core thing: LifeLock gives you more protection the more you pay.
 Aura gives you everything from day one.